Hazard Specific Plans

 Every workplace should have these topics covered in their plan; some workplaces may need additional emergency plans to deal with site-specific hazards.

 Contact AskMyHR and an occupational safety specialist will help determine what hazards your workplace may face.
+Submit a service request with the categories Myself (or) My Team/Organization > Workplace Safety > Safety Training & Support.

 All worksites must have a fire safety and evacuation plan.
 All employees must be made aware of safety features (such as enclosed stairways) and evacuation routes.
 New staff should receive instructions as part of their orientation.
 At least one drill should be done annually at your workplace.